 - 1. The development hereby permitted shall begin not later than three years from the date of this decision. - 2.
 The development hereby approved shall be only carried out in strict accordance with the detailed specifications and plans comprised in the application hereby approved. - 3.
-The rooflights shall be fixed or top-hung conservation style and maintained in that condition in perpetuity.
+All new external materials used in the development hereby permitted shall match that of the existing building including the colour and texture and finish and where these include stone and/or brick, the method of coursing and pointing in the local tradition.